 Dry needing, or Western acupuncture, is another technique sometimes used at Haslemere Chiropractic.
 Fine needles being inserted into muscles have been shown by numerous scientific studies to relax knotted and tight muscles and to reduce pain and stiffness.
 Side effects like minor bleeding or bruising occur in fewer than 3% of treatments and more serious side effects occur in less than 1 in 10 000 treatments.
 Because the needles used are so fine they are much less likely to damage blood vessels or nerves than needles used for injections.
 The clinician always takes great care to needle in a direction away from organs like the lungs.
 The needles are sterile and only ever used on 1 person; after use they are disposed of.

-Please talk to our Surrey chiropractors at any time if you require further information about of any aspect of your treatment.
+Please talk to one of our chiropractors at any time if you require further information about of any aspect of your treatment.